mathworks-ref-arch/matlab-integration-for-jupyter/matlab/README.md

    FROM matlab AS matlab-install-stage
    ```

-3. If MATLAB is not installed at the location `/usr/local/MATLAB` in the image built in step 1, edit the following line to point to you MATLAB installation:
+3. MATLAB should be on the path in the image built used in step 1.
+   If it is not available, then edit the following line to point to you MATLAB installation:

    ```
-   COPY --from=matlab-install-stage /usr/local/MATLAB /usr/local/MATLAB
+   COPY --from=matlab-install-stage ${BASE_ML_INSTALL_LOC} /usr/local/MATLAB
    ```

    For example, if MATLAB is installed at the location `/opt/matlab/R2020b` change the line above to: